posthooks/sticker-simulator/CONTRIBUTING.md

 ## Cargo fmt

 When you send a pull request a github action will make sure it builds and passes tests.
-It will also check that the code is formatt
+It will also check that the code is formatted according to rustfmt.
+To save extra cycles, it's recommended to run `cargo fmt` before you commit your changes.

+## Community Guidelines

+This project aims to follow the same [code of conduct](https://www.rust-lang.org/policies/code-of-conduct) as Rust.
+If there's a problem, please contact [David Lattimore](https://github.com/davidlattimore).

+## Testing

+When ru